 Swim Shirts & Hats

-Why are swim shirts a hack, you ask?
-Because it’s less body part that has to be covered in sunscreen.
+Why are swim shirts, or rash guards, a hack, you ask?
+Because it’s fewer body parts that has to be covered in sunscreen.
 If you start the kids wearing these young, they will be used to it and prefer it for coverage.
 I mean, wear a shirt and go hit the waves sooner?
 You bet!

 A Mesh Bag

 A mesh bag is essential to put your sandy and wet clothes in.
 Bring along a tote too if your items are going directly from water to bag.
 Otherwise, just the mesh bag will do.
-This helps shake out sand.
+This helps shake out the sand.